John 6:45

 The Lord knows how to work in our lives.
 He

-contact with the Almighty, so that when doubts assail you, you will have your
+Almighty, so that when doubts assail you, you will have your personal

-personal experience with God to fall back on.
-For most people it’s their
+experience with God to fall back on.
+For most people it is their salvation

-salvation experience that they can fall back on, when they first met Jesus for
+experience that they can fall back on, when they first met Jesus for the

 In John 6:63 Jesus said, "It is the spirit that gives life; the flesh profits